Validator Compensation

 Expiry: Rewards expire after 84 eras (~84 days) if unclaimed.

-Converting PIL to EUR
+PIL to EUR Exchange Process

-Step 1: Claim Monthly Rewards
+Step 1: Claim monthly rewards

 pilier-cli staking payout-stakers \